blink1073/specifications/source/open-telemetry/open-telemetry.md

 - `exception.stacktrace`

 Operation spans MUST NOT have an `error.type` attribute when the operation succeeds, even if one of its commands failed: an operation can succeed through a retry, so a failed command's `error.type` does not carry over.
-When the operation itself fails, `error.type` SHOULD be the name of the exception class raised to the application, the same value as the operation span's `exception.type` attribute above.
+Drivers MUST add this attribute to the span when the operation itself fails.
+Its value SHOULD be the name of the exception class raised to the application, the same value as the operation span's `exception.type` attribute above.

 #### Instrumenting Server Commands